Michealene Risley: Career

 In 2000, Risley was appointed as the VP of Production, Development and Consumer products for Marvel Comics.

 In 2003, she founded Fresh Water Haven, a 501(c)(3) organization that writes, produces, develops and brings to market films, documentaries and books with the goal of raising awareness about global issues that are in need of reform.
 A frequent Huffington Post editorial writer, Risley is a noted Human Rights Speaker.
 In 2003, Risley wrote, directed and produced Flashcards, a short film on child sexual abuse which won numerous awards and aired on PBS nationwide.
 Risley co-authored the best-selling book This Is Not the Life I Ordered, alongside Deborah Collins Stephens, Jan Yanehiro, and Jackie Speier, which has sold over 50,000 copies (the book details the friendship of these four women and the ups and downs they faced in their lives).
 After Running Marvels animation unit Michealene was recruited by Sega of America to build a licensing and Entertainment division from scratch.
 As Senior Director of Entertainment/Consumer Products at SEGA of America, she recruited and built a small group in Beverly Hills, California and eventually moved the whole team up to Sega headquarters in Northern California---where she became fascinated with the tech world and has never left Silicon Valley.
 In 2006, Risley founded Fresh Water Spigot, a licensing and creative services agency specializing in consumer products categories; she also conceived, developed, and launched the first Adidas-branded maternity product line, The Power of Two, LLC.

 Michealene was also Vice President of Games at Zynga, a San Francisco-based mobile games company.
 She has been a CEO of a number of tech start-ups in entertainment sector.
 In 2019 a revised version of "This is not the life I ordered: was released.
 Michealene is currently creating a new television series and involved with consulting.
 She spent most of 2020 working on delivery of PPE product in the United States to alleviate the spread of COVID-19.

 Activism

-As an passionate activist on issues of rape, abuse and human trafficking.
+As a passionate activist on issues of rape, abuse and human trafficking.
 Miss Risley has been thrown in prison in Zimbabwe, received death attempts and in 2019 while writing a version of the Larry Nassar story for television and hosting a Human trafficking event through Operation Big Sister, her LYFT vehicle was hijacked by one of the 346 gangs that do human trafficking.
 She had to flee the area and recover from PTSD.
 She is no longer working at the grass roots level on these issues.